akaposi/hiit-signatures/elims-demo/README.md

 # elims-demo

-This package contains a Haskell implementation for the paper "Signatures and Induction Principles for Higher Inductive-Inductive Types", by Ambrus Kaposi and András Kovács.
+This package contains a Haskell implementation for the paper [Signatures and Induction Principles for Higher Inductive-Inductive Types](https://lmcs.episciences.org/6100/pdf), by Ambrus Kaposi and András Kovács.
 It takes as input source files containing higher inductive-inductive (HIIT) type definitions.